siobhanlgorman/Sourdough-Bakes/README.md

 As the website and business owner I want to
   * create an online presence for our business
   * grow our local customer base
-  * inform prospective customers about our produce, location, opening hours
+  * inform existing and new customers about our produce, location, opening hours
-  * keep existing customers up to date with new produce and special events I want new and prospective customers to be able to contact us easily with queries I want customers to be able to reserve produce online for collection and payment instore I want to provide some information about what makes our bakes unique (authentic sourdough)
+  * to provide a method of contact for customers to order produce or ask questions
+  * to provide some introductory information on our USP which is authentic sourdough baked produce

 ### As a general user of the website/customer I want to